What’s the Difference Between Cacti and Succulents?

 What’s a Cactus?

-And that’s correct – saguaro are cacti.
+And that’s correct – saguaro is cacti.
 A very stereotypical cactus.

 What makes a cactus a cactus is one single attribute – the areole.